 According to historian William Federer, who wrote St. Patrick: The Real History of His Life, From Tragedy to Triumph, “He was actually a missionary and he converted 120,000 druids from paganism to Christianity.”
 Federer claims that in the fifth century A.D., Patrick did more than perhaps anyone in history to spread Christianity in Europe.
 Although druids attempted to kill him over a dozen times, Patrick continued to preach the message of Jesus Christ, and throughout his ministry he pioneered over 300 Christian churches.
 Patrick also spoke out against slavery, and because of this, some call him the world's first abolitionist.

 Mission-Minded Family Ideas:

 To learn more about St. Patrick, I recommend Hero Tales - Volume III, by Dave & Neta Jackson (Bethany House Publishers).
-Along with the short biography summary, St. Patrick: Missionary to Ireland, the Jackson's include three devotional stories (each with a focus "From God's Word" and "Let's Talk About It" discussion questions) to read aloud:
+Along with the short biography summary, St. Patrick: Missionary to Ireland, the Jackson's include three stories (each with a focus "From God's Word" and "Let's Talk About It" questions) to read aloud:

 "Your Ship is Ready" -- Trust

 The Fire on the Hill -- Boldness

 Blood on the White Robes -- Righteous Anger

 40 page, hardcover book, by The Voice of the Martyrs (with Cheryl Odden)

 Book description on The Voice of the Martyrs website: